I201821180/Zynq-Book-Tutorial/README.md

 # Zynq-Book-Tutorial
-The projects of Zynq in Xilinx Vivado.
+The projects of Zynq in Xilinx Vivado，based on the Zynq Book.